JeremyMarkWilcox/Basic_CSharp_Programs/TwentyOneExercise/README.md

 * Added displaying the player's balance amount when being prompted to reenter an amount because they entered too much with their current balance.

+* Fixed the looping, the program would end even if the user requested to continue.

 * Fixed spacing in the display some